CCC logo

 Building Me Up, a ministry started by our own Alecia Griffiths, aims to provide children in rural and economically disadvantaged communities with the opportunity to mature spiritually, achieve their potential, excel and become leaders.
 Programs, summer camps, and free events are offered annually in various communities.
 Last year, Building Me Up provided tablets to distribute to children disadvantaged by Covid-19 and sent crates of food, clothing and educational resources to local churches and schools.

-Alecia
+Alecia in Jamaica

 1.3 India